 6. Heart Safety

-While most vegetable oils are risky and pose a danger to the heart, Olive oil is exempted from the bad list.
+While most vegetable oils are risky and pose a danger to the heart, the oil from olive tree is exempted from the bad list.
 More research has shown to prove that people who fry their foods with this oil are less prone to heart failures or diseases.

 7. Healthy Skin